Opioid Use Disorder

 Urgent treatment for an overdose

 Naloxone is a medicine that reverses the effects of an overdose.
 If you take it or someone gives it to you soon enough after an overdose, it can save your life.
-Naloxone comes in a rescue kit you can carry with you.
-Ask your doctor or pharmacist about having a naloxone rescue kit on hand.
-You can get a naloxone rescue kit without a prescription at most drugstores or through a community Take Home Naloxone program.
+Naloxone comes in a take home naloxone kit you can carry with you.
+Ask your doctor or pharmacist about having a take-home naloxone kit on hand.
+You can get naloxone without a prescription at most drugstores or through a community Take Home Naloxone program.